Picture Gallery> Derbyshire Pictures Index> This page

 Today there are more trees below Wingfield Manor.

-Wingfield Manor remains in private ownership today but is now looked after by English Heritage.
-Visitors should be aware that it is a working farm and there are certain areas where photography isn't permitted.
+Simon Jenkins visited Wingfield Manor between 2000 and 2003.
+"This was no manor, but a palace.
+Wingfield must rank as one of England's great ruins."
+He approached it "along a muddy farm track"[24].
+The property remains in private ownership today but is now looked after by English Heritage.
+Visitors should be aware that Wingfield Manor is a working farm and are asked to respect the owner's privacy at all times.

 1. "Wingfield Manor", published by Valentine & Sons, Ltd. of Dundee [no date].
 From Ward Lock's Guide to "Matlock", 1926-7.